-■ = Course available through Distance Learning (see page 47).
-INFORMATION TECHNOLOGY Departments Vary As part of a pilot project, TVI has organized a number of programs of study that deal with information technology into the Information Technology (IT) Academy.
+Divisions Vary INFORMATION TECHNOLOGY Albuquerque CNM has organized information technology programs into the Information Technology (IT) Academy.
 The IT Academy offers students four pathways: networking, programming, digital media and software applications and support.
 These pathways cross-cut skills found in related IT occupations, aligning core knowledge and skills with industry standards and expectations.
-It was developed through a unique partnership of TVI departments, Albuquerque Public Schools and the Education Development Center.
+It was developed through a unique partnership of CNM academic divisions and Albuquerque Public Schools using a national IT model.
 The chart below cross-references existing programs of study with appropriate pathways.
 (Page numbers for more information on each program of study are listed.)